clairedavid/ml_in_hep/week1/BDTs_boosting.md

 ### Implementation

-In Scikit-Learn, the AdaBoost classifier can be implemented this way:
+In Scikit-Learn, the AdaBoost classifier can be implemented this way (sample loading not shown):
 ```python
 from sklearn.ensemble import AdaBoostClassifier